TikTok’s demographics tell you why Irish businesses need to be there

-In 2022, Irish businesses really should be on TikTok.
+In 2022, Irish businesses really should be on TikTok, just look at the Irish TikTok demographics later in this article.
 Can the average Irish brand leverage TikTok for business?
 Of course, but you’ll need to be creative, authentic and ideally fun.
 More on that later.

 Smart brands understand the value of building a presence on a social platform while still in its early growth stages and taking that first mover advantage against their competitors.
 Think Facebook in the mid-2,000’s, that time is now for TikTok.